 The Citi Rewards credit card points program is a flexible credit card points program, with the Signature and Prestige Visa as the primary linked cards.

 At the end of last year, Citibank announced a decision to overhaul the earn rates on their rewards cards and also adjust the transfer rate to their partner frequent flyer programs from Citi Rewards.
 This was primarily a response to RBA’s changes to credit card payment regulations.

 Digging into the details of Citibank Rewards

 Citi Rewards is suited to those looking for a flexible points program, where you choose the frequent flyer or hotel loyalty program you want to transfer your points to at the time of making a redemptions – it’s worth assessing whether Citi Rewards could work for your own ongoing spend and earn preferences.

-The program has a couple of quirks, for example where a number of frequent flyer and hotel program partners are only available to the Citibank Prestige Visa cards, and bonus partners earn points at different rates depending on the card you hold.
+The program has a couple of quirks, for example where a number of frequent flyer and hotel program partners are only available to the Citibank Prestige Visa cards, and some partners earn points at different rates depending on the card you hold.

 The Citi Rewards Card Range

 Citibank often offer the Prestige and Signature cards with different signup bonuses for Qantas points vs Citibank Rewards points, so keep an eye out to ensure you are signing up for the offer you want.

 The Citi Prestige is the high end card of the Citi Rewards range, and has an annual fee of $700 along with a heap of travel benefits and partners.